 We’re all guilty of it – you buy bananas because they’re like 40 cents a pound, you eat 3 of the 5 you buy, and by the end of the week, you’ve got those two dark brown, mushy bananas sitting on your counter staring at you.
 I’m totally guilty of it too.
-However; before you toss those brown bananas in the trash, consider turning them into something delicious – like this cake!
+However; before you toss those brown bananas in the trash, consider turning them into something delicious – like this banana cake!

 The base of this cake is a moist, dense banana cake, reminiscent of banana bread (only better).
 I find that banana bread can often be super dry, but this cake is quite the opposite.
 Flavored with a bit of vanilla fresh, ripe banana, it has a warm flavor palette that’s offset perfectly by the frosting.

 Now, this frosting is anything but ordinary vanilla.
 The banana cake is pretty sweet itself, and I thought it would lend itself well to a sweet and salty combination (which is my personal favorite).
 I love that salty flavors both mellow and highlight sweet ones, and this cake was no exception.
 This frosting starts out as a pretty standard vanilla buttercream (butter, powdered sugar, vanilla, and a little milk); however, then you want to salt it much more than a typical frosting, which gives it a sweet yet salty profile.
 Paired with the banana cake, it’s a killer combo.

 I took this cake up a notch by adding pretzels as well, which played up the salt factor a bit more while also adding some texture and crunch.
 You could substitute just about anything here – chocolate chips for some cocoa notes, peanuts to add a nutty flavor, rice krispie cereal for texture without any new flavors, etc.